bvgoncharov/enterprise_warp/docs/index.rst

    $ python run_example_paramfile.py --prfile example_params/default_model_dynesty.dat --num 0

 Here ``run_example_paramfile.py`` is the script available in ``examples/``.
-To view analyze the results, run:
+To view and analyze the results, run:

 .. code-block:: console

    $ python -m enterprise_warp.results --result example_params/default_model_dynesty.dat --info 1 --corner 1

-Where ``--result`` can be the parameter file or the output directory.
-This command saves a corner plot to the output directory.
+Where ``--result`` can be a parameter file or an output directory.
+The above command saves a corner plot to the output directory.
 Other command line options are related to noise files, Bayes factors, chain plots, etc. Please run ``python -m enterprise_warp.results -h`` to list available options.

 Features
 --------